frobnitzem/psik/README.md

             allocated to the job using the launcher specified.
 - nodes  -- number of nodes allocated to the job
 - base   -- base directory for psik's tracking of this job
-- jobndx -- job serial number provided at launch time
+- jobndx -- job step serial number (1-based) provided at launch time
 - jobid  -- backend-specific job id for this job (if available)
-- psik   -- the path to the psik program (or a literal "psik" if not found)
+- psik   -- the path to the psik program (or a literal "psik" if unknown)

-These are not all available during the `pre_submit` script, but they are available within `event` (callback) scripts.
+- rc     -- the path to an rc shell (or /usr/bin/env rc if unknown)

 See [psik/templates/partials/job\_body] for all the details.

 ## How it works